RomeroRyan/SWIFT-PasswordManagerApp/README.md

 - **Remove**: Used to delete rows in the table.
 Upon clicking it, table enters editing mode where user can click on the red circle, then click delete, to remove *that* specific row.
 Use this to remove password you don't like or don't believe are strong.
 Click on the remove button again to exit editing mode.

 ## Section 2: Architecture & Design
-- This app was created using storyboard and methods in the view controller to program actions/logic
+- This app was created using storyboard and methods in the view controller to program actions/logic.
-- Use drill-down interface to create the table which is sued to display the passwords
+- Use drill-down interface to create the table which is used to display the passwords.
 - No 3rd-party libraries or outside components were used for this application.
 We kept it simple.
-If we wish to improve on the application, it is entirely possible that some outside libraries and components can improve the application
+3rd-part libraries and components can be used to improve the application in the future however.

 ## Section 3: Github Location
 https://github.com/rromero26/411-PasswordManager